Want your perfect workout program?

 How To Fix: You can try to use chalk, work on improving your grip strength or use wrist straps/wraps.

-Try to solely focus on using your lats to pull the weight down rather than the biceps.
-Beginners tend to engage the biceps too much when doing lat pulldowns.
-Another reason why people tend to use their biceps when doing lat pulldowns is because the weight they’re lifting is too heavy.
+Beginners tend to engage the biceps too much when doing lat pulldowns due to bad form.
+Another reason is simply because the weight they’re lifting is too heavy.

 How To Fix: Try placing your thumb on top of the bar rather than wrapping fully around the bar to help with the mind muscle connection.
 This mimics hooking the bar and pulling down instead of gripping the bar to pull down the bar.
 By hooking the bar without your thumb wrapped around the bar you can focus more on pulling down through your elbows.